The CANOE Academy

 Students in 8th through 12th grade, as well as undergraduate students are eligible to apply.

-We are going to open 2019-2020 applications for the Academy and they will be due in June 2019.
 Applicants can apply on a rolling admissions basis and preference will be given to students who attend Title 1 Public Schools and/or need additional academic or economic support.

 The following will need to be submitted: